rahulrawat17/rahul-final2/README.md

 })
 ```

-You can also spin/rotate the robot with the move LEFT(..) or move RIGHT(..) blocks.
+You can also spin/rotate the robot with the moveIt(MOVE.Left) or moveIt(MOVE.Right) function.
 ```blocks
 stemrobo.setup()
 basic.forever(function () {